 Despite the fact that the show capitalized on Wells’ good looks and curvy figure, producers were very careful not to show too much for too long.
 Back in the 1960s, her signature outfit was considered very provocative for television.
 Even a little cleavage was a big no-no. Eventually, Mary Ann’s original outfit, the red gingham blouse and shorts, was sold by a Beverly Hills auction house for a whopping $20,700.00.

 Dawn Wells Faced Stiff Competition For The Part

 At times, Mary Ann seemed to be overshadowed by Ginger.
-Make no mistake though, Dawn Wells is a very accomplished actress and has many successes to her credit although she is probably best remembered for her role on Gilligan’s Island.
-Wells beat out both Raquel Welch and Pat Priest (Marilyn Munster) for her role on the show -- pretty impressive.
+Make no mistake though, Dawn Wells was a very accomplished actress and has many successes to her credit although she is probably best remembered for her role on Gilligan’s Island.
+Wells beat out both Raquel Welch and Pat Priest (Marilyn Munster) to win the part on the show -- pretty impressive.

 Mary Ann's Eternal Appeal

 The last original episode of Gilligan’s Island aired way back in 1967.
 Although the show is not current by today’s standards, Mary Ann is one of those characters that will live on in the memories of many.

 Why does she always top Ginger in the polls?
 It's probably down to the writing of the show.
 Both Dawn Wells and Tina Louise were very attractive women -- one's character was written as an approachable, friendly, helpful kind of gal, and the other's was written as a conceited, high-maintenance diva.
 Island life can be challenging -- which would you rather be marooned with?